gggsiw/secopsops/README.md

 * Correlate security events
 * Respond to cyber threats

-The goal is to train intelligent agents that can **automate security decision-making in production-like environments**.
+The goal is to train intelligent agents that can automate security decision-making in production-like environments.

 ---

-## 🎯 Hackathon Context
+##  Hackathon Context

 This project is built for the **Meta OpenEnv AI Hackathon**, where participants must create **real-world RL environments** using the OpenEnv framework.